 Students qualify for talented services by meeting exceptional criteria assessed in art and music during the assessment window.
 Once parents/guardians of interested students complete the Talented Program Assessment application, they will be individually contacted regarding the assessment process.

-The Gifted and Talented (G/T) department partners with the Visual and Performing Arts (VAPA) department to host these tests.
-If you have questions, please contact the Gifted and Talented department or the Visual and Performing Arts department.
+The Gifted and Talented (G/T) department partners with the Fine Arts department to host these tests.
+If you have questions, please contact the Gifted and Talented department or the Fine Arts department.

 Music testing requirements

-The elementary music assessment (grades 1-4) includes two performances (vocal or instrumental) recorded and submitted by the campus music teacher, as well as an in-person assessment that takes place at a central location.
+The elementary music assessment (grades 1-4) includes two performances (vocal or instrumental), as well as an in-person assessment that takes place at a central location.

 Visual arts testing requirements

-The art assessment includes a photographed portfolio as well as an in-person assessment on each student's home campus.
+The art assessment includes a portfolio as well as an in-person assessment at a central location.